 Part D plans are not required to submit adjustment claims to the TrOOP Facilitator, but do need to track adjustments and update TrOOP balances for the beneficiaries.
-However, supplemental, non-Part D payers must submit adjustment claims to the TrOOP Facilitator for creation of an N2 transaction.
+However, supplemental, non-Part D payers must submit adjustment claims to the TrOOP Facilitator using the N2 transaction.

 In instances where the plan submitting the claim is supplemental and the PBM adjudicated a claim and an adjustment is required, there are two options.
 The first option is to establish a process with the PBM to handle adjustments.
 The second option is for the supplemental payer to submit the adjustment.
-In either instance, the adjustment should be submitted for creation of an N2 transaction.
+In either instance, the adjustment should be submitted using and N2 transaction.
 Also, the transaction for both the original claim and the adjustment should include the unique RxBIN/PCN combination for the beneficiary.

-6.5 Scenarios
+6.5 Scenarios (Slide 16)